Professor, Faculty of Economics, Keio University

-She obtained a BA and an MA in Economics from Keio University, and a PhD in Economics from Rutgers, the State University of New Jersey.
+She obtained a BA and an MA in Economics from Keio University, and a Ph.
+D. in Economics from Rutgers, the State University of New Jersey.
 Prior to joining Keio, she held the following positions: as postdoctoral researcher at the Yale School of Public Health, assistant professor at Hitotsubashi University, and associate professor at Kyoto and Tohoku Universities.
-She is a member of the Editorial Board of Medical Decision Making.
-She has published papers in Health Economics, Policy and Law, Fiscal Studies, Journal of Epidemiology and Community Health, and Medical Care, among others.
+She has published papers in Health Economics, Health Affairs, Fiscal Studies, Journal of Epidemiology and Community Health, and Medical Care, among others.

 Ibuka, Y., S. H. Chen, Y. Ohtsu, and N. Izumida, “Medical Spending in Japan: An Analysis Using Administrative Data from A Citizen’s Health Insurance Plan,” Fiscal Studies, 37(3-4), 561-592, 2016.

 Ibuka, Y., and S. Bessho, “Out-of-pocket Payments and Community-wide Health Outcomes: An Examination of Influenza Vaccination Subsidies in Japan” Health Economics, Policy and Law, 11(3): 275-302, 2016.

 Ibuka, Y, Y Ohkusa, T Sugawara, G.B.
 Chapman, D. Yamin, K.E.
 Atkins, K. Taniguchi, N. Okabe, and A.P.
 Galvani, “Social Contacts, Vaccination Decisions and Influenza in Japan” Journal of Epidemiology and Community Health, 70(2), 162-167, 2016.